 - In a medium mixing bowl, combine the flour, baking powder, salt, and sugar.
-In a separate mixing bowl combine the milk, egg, 2 tablespoons oil, lemon zest and vanilla.
+In a separate mixing bowl or a large glass measuring cup, combine the milk, egg, 2 tablespoons oil, lemon zest and vanilla.
 Pour the wet ingredients into the dry ingredients, whisking to just combine.

-- Pour the batter, about ¼ cup at a time, into your preheated skillet and sprinkle each pancake with blueberries.
-Cook for four minutes, or until you see bubbles appear all over the top, and then flip* the pancakes.
+- Pour the batter, about 1/4 cup each pour, into your preheated skillet to make individual pancakes and sprinkle each with blueberries.
+Cook for 4 minutes, or until you see bubbles appear all over the top, and then flip the pancakes.
 Cook for an additional 3 minutes, then remove the pancakes to a plate and cover them loosely with foil to keep them warm while you finish the rest.
-Repeat the process until batter has been used up.
+Repeat the process* until batter has been used up.